Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 In 1923, Theodor Kovàcs, a Hungarian engineer, invented a piston filler (U.S. Patent No 1,706,616) that was similar to Ellis’ design of a couple decades earlier.
 It featured a long-pitch piston-screw driving a long-bodied piston like the one Ellis had used, but Kovàcs went a step further.
 He threaded the outside of the back end of the barrel with an ordinary short-pitch thread and threaded the operating knob internally to match it.
 Turning the knob turned the piston-screw, driving the piston down, and at the same time screwed the knob a little distance away from the end of the barrel.

 In any fountain pen whose filling mechanism penetrates the barrel, there is a risk of leakage through the aperture required by the filler.
 Kovàcs’ patent states that one object of his design is to close that aperture when the knob is screwed down; even if the seal does leak, the knob will serve as a blind cap to prevent leakage onto the user’s hands or clothing.
 Pelikan bought the rights to Kovàcs’ patent in 1925 and two years later hired Kovàcs and another man, Carola Bako, to perfect the design.
 In 1929 the company introduced its first fountain pen, the Pelikan 100.

 Although the basic Kovàcs design would proliferate in Europe, it did not initially attain great popularity in the United States.
-Perhaps because of the post-World War I isolationist mood in America, many German products simply didn’t catch on in the U.S. The concept of the piston filler was too attractive to ignore, however, and on March 28, 1933, Conklin Pen Company engineer Andreas Bienenstein received U.S. Patent No 1,902,811, covering the features of the Nozac piston-filling pen that Conklin had introduced in 1931, illustrated here by a red/silver model featuring the herringbone pattern that Conklin called V-Line.
+Perhaps because of the post-World War I isolationist mood in America, many German products simply didn’t catch on in the U.S. The concept of the piston filler was too attractive to ignore, however, and on March 28, 1933, Conklin Pen Company engineer Andreas Bienenstein received U.S. Patent No 1,902,811, covering the features of the Nozac piston-filling pen that Conklin had introduced in 1931, illustrated here by a red/silver model featuring Conklin’s elegant Herringbone pattern.